7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Tips from Experienced Growers

-"Check Water Every 2-3 Days, Not Daily"
+"Check Water Every 2 to 3 Days, Not Daily"

 "My work schedule fluctuates drastically from day to day so being able to simply check the water every 2-3 days is great.
 I don't have that option with the green trays and the plants would ultimately suffer due to my laziness and forgetfulness." — Customer Review